ThinkSimple/flutter_simple_shopify/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+#### Contribution

+Everybody can contribute and is invited to do so!
+Important: if you add a new field to a model please consider also adding this to every mutation/query that is associated with the model. eg. adding a new field to Checkout which is the webUrl, now you will need to go through the various queries/mutations and search for "Checkout" and add webUrl to each one of those.
+(adding a new field to a Model also requires you to update the fromJson)

+Also I would like to thank everyone who contributed so far!